LamininSolutions/mfsql-connector/source/blogs/metadata_management_and_realignment/index.rst

 Updating the class tables from M-Files to SQL should take into account the volume of data in the tables and selecting the right procedure for the job is key:

  -  Performing a quick update for smaller tables (< 10 000 records) or individual objects use :doc:`/procedures/spMFUpdateTable`
- -  Initialising larger tables in batch mode use :doc:`/procedures/spMFUpdateMFilesToMFSQL` with UpdateTypeID = 0
+ -  Initializing larger tables in batch mode use :doc:`/procedures/spMFUpdateMFilesToMFSQL` with UpdateTypeID = 0
  -  Updating changed records for individual tables use :doc:`/procedures/spMFUpdateMFilesToMFSQL` with UpdateTypeID = 1
  -  Updating all class tables for changed records use :doc:`/procedures/spMFUpdateAllncludedInAppTables`
- -  Resetting a larger class table (only used in exception) use :doc:`/procedures/spMFUpdateTableInBatches`
+ -  Resetting a larger class table (only used in exception) use :doc:`/procedures/spMFUpdateTableinBatches`

 All of the above procedures has different types of switches and parameters for different scenarios.
 Check out the documentation of the individual procedures for further examples.

-The following is a list of tips and technigue scripts for data analysis and exploration.
+The following is a list of tips and technique scripts for data analysis and exploration.

 Identifying duplicates
 -----------------------